Get started with the LeanIX GraphQL API.

 • Update specific attributes on Fact Sheets

-• Fetch data from your Workspaces to build custom reports
+• Fetch data from your workspaces to build custom reports

 Best Practices